sunidhii09/Rock-paper-scissors-/README.md

-# The classic rock, paper and scissors game!
+# Play the classic rock, paper and scissors game!